Adrika-K/Automedic-Project-Phoenix-/README.md

 >
 >5.
 The tensorflow version used is 2.8.0 and the version used for cuda is 11.5 and cudnn 8.2 is used for the prototype.
 >
 >6.
-The model can be made on a larger cale and can help tracking down any vehicles if trained properly.
+The model can be made on a larger scale and can help tracking down any vehicles if trained properly.
 >